Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Relation to geometry

-Assume that the flavor $\gls{flav}$ is chosen so that $\mathbf{0}\in \gls{LambdaR}$; this means that the structure sheaf $\mathscr{O}_{\tilde{\fM}}$ is a summand of $\glslink{cQQ}{\mathcal{Q}^{\mathbb{Q}}_\phi}$.
-By the equivalence of Theorem \ref{th:Q-equiv} and the definition \eqref{eq:A-def}, we have an isomorphism and we have an idempotent $e_0\in A$ projecting to the structure sheaf.
-Then, applying Lemma \ref{lem:tilt-nccr}, we can see that: \begin{corollary} The ring $\gls{A}$ is a non-commutative crepant resolution of the Coulomb branch $\fM$. \end{corollary} As mentioned earlier, we can give very explicit computations of the algebras in question when $\fM$ is a quiver gauge theory, which we will discuss in much greater detail in \cite{WebcohII}.
+The following is a corollary of \cite[Lem.
+3.2.9 \& Prop.
+3.2.10]{vandenberghThreedimensionalFlops2004}: \begin{lemma} Suppose $\mathcal{T}$ is a tilting generator on a resolution $\tM$ such that the structure sheaf $\mathcal{O}_{\tfM}$ is a summand of $\mathcal{T}$, and let $M=\Gamma(\tfM;\mathcal{T}).$ Then $A=\End_{\Coh(\tfM)}(\mathcal{T})\cong \End_R(M)$ is a noncommutative crepant resolution of singularities, canonically D-equivalent to $Y$. \end{lemma} We have already defined the ring $A=A(\Q)$ that appears in our case in \eqref{eq:A-def}.
+By the equivalence of Theorem \ref{th:Q-equiv}, the definition of $A$ implies we have an isomorphism and an idempotent $e_0$ projecting to the structure sheaf as a summand.
+Then, applying Lemma \ref{lem:tilt-nccr}, we can see that: \begin{corollary} The ring $A$ is a noncommutative crepant resolution of the Coulomb branch $\fM$, induced by the pushforward $M$ of $\mathcal{Q}^{\mathbb{Q}}_\phi$ to $\fM$. \end{corollary} As mentioned earlier, we can give very explicit computations of the algebras in question when $\fM$ is a quiver gauge theory, which we will discuss in much greater detail in \cite{WebcohII}.
 This is also true in the hypertoric case, as discussed in \cite[Prop.
-3.35]{McBW} and \cite[\S 4.1]{GMW}.
+3.35]{mcbreenHomologicalMirror2024} and \cite[\S 4.1]{gammageHomologicalMirror2023}.